 Volunteers should record their mileage and keep receipts for other expenses (e.g., food, accommodation, batteries, etc).
 Receipts must be detailed enough to identify taxes and expense type (e.g., food, beverages, or other costs).
-If you are not sure whether you can include a certain item, please contact your project coordinator first.
+If you are not sure whether you can include a certain item, please contact the project coordinator first.
 Please note that:

 - Alcohol expenses will not be reimbursed

 - Non-itemized restaurant receipts will not be approved